 The building also incorporates recycled materials including a wooden block floor utilising timber from reclaimed power poles, recycled stone and reclaimed hardwood.

-The project is the 2013 winner of the Sir John Sulman award for public architecture, and an AIA award for sustainability, and national awards for public architecture, sustainability and steel architecture.
+The project is the 2013 winner of the Sir John Sulman medal for public architecture, and an AIA award for sustainability, and national awards for public architecture, sustainability and steel architecture.

 - Team Catalyst

 - Environet Consultancy